Kenya Standard Gauge Railway: Location

 This section, measuring approximately 135 km, takes the SGR line to the town of Malaba, at the international border with Uganda.
 CCCC, is the contractor for this section as well.
 The contract price for this section is about KSh.
 169 billion (US$1.69 billion).
 The price for the Naivasha–Kisumu–Malaba section is KSh.
 549 billion (US$5.49 billion) and includes the laying of railway tracks in both sections, dredging and expansion of the port of Kisumu, and the expansion and modernization of the inland container depot at Embakasi, in Nairobi.

+In May 2024, the Exim Bank of China indicated willingness to fund the extension of the Kenya SGR to the Ugandan border at Malaba.